What is the British Board of Scholars & Imams?

 Is the BBSI a shariah council or moon sighting committee?

-The members and affiliates of the Board of British Scholars & Imams may already be part of such projects and platforms.
+The members and affiliates of the British Board of Scholars & Imams may already be part of such projects and platforms.
 The BBSI will work with the many bodies of that nature and act as facilitators and intermediaries for better understanding and collaboration.

-How will the Board of British Scholars & Imams support the welfare of Imams?
+How will the British Board of Scholars & Imams support the welfare of Imams?

 The BBSI’s Imams Union will initiate activities that will support the welfare of Imams at Mosques in the UK.
 It will establish an Imams Pension Fund for long term growth and development.